cadenmarinozzi/SPARC/README.md

-# SPARC - Spacetime Analysis and Ray-tracing Code
+# SPARC - Spacetime Analysis and Radiative Transfer Code

 SPARC is a web based GRRT code designed for simulating and visualizing accurate, physically-based simulations of gravitational lensing and other relativistic effects.